TO STAGE OR NOT

 Home Staging is the art of decorating a home to sell quickly and for more money.
-Stagers set the stage for potential home buyers to imagine how they could live in a home and make it their own.
+The goal is for potential home buyers to imagine how they could live in a home and make it their own.

-To minimize costs when staging a vacant home, focus on the initial rooms a buyer will see in the first several minutes – typically the entry, living, dining and family rooms.
-As a vacant home can attract unwanted attention virtual staging is another option.
+To minimize costs when staging a vacant home, focus on the initial rooms a buyer will see in the first several minutes – typically the entry, living, dining, and family rooms.
+Virtual staging is another option, as a vacant home can attract unwanted attention.
 Learn about virtual staging here.

-- Neglect Exterior – Curb appeal is extremely important – make sure it’s neat and attractive.
+- Neglect Exterior – Curb appeal is extremely important – ensure it’s neat and attractive.

 - Heavy Drapes – Instead, use sheer curtains to bring in natural light.